34 Animals That Eat Other Animals With Pictures

 Wolverines are opportunistic predators and will eat whatever prey is available to them.

 These animals are relatively easy for wolverines to catch and can provide significant nutrition.
-Wolverines also eat other animals, birds, fish, and insects.
+Wolverines also eat other animals, such as birds, fish, and insects.

 However, wolverines are not limited to small prey.
 They also take down larger animals such as caribou, moose, and even bears.